jhskone/python-programming-primer/README.md

 way of upgrading yourself.
-You could also use a package manager if using linux (yum, apt-get, etc.) or a mac (home brew, mac ports, etc.) to system install python, but again this is not the easiest solution, requires root access on the machine and furthermore can complicate your managment of python on your system.
+You could also use a package manager if using linux (yum, apt-get, etc.) or a mac (home brew, mac ports, etc.) to system install python, but again this is not the easiest solution, requires root access on the machine, and furthermore can complicate your managment of python on your system.

 The simplest and recommended solution is for you to install the Anaconda distribution of python. <br/>